cloudjordan/aws-bootcamp-cruddur-2023/journal/week1.md

 cd ..
 ```

-I then unloacked the port to make it public in the "PORTS" tab, then clicked the port URL and added the extension needed `/api/activities/home` and was able to see the JSON data for the backend as show below:
+I then unlocked the port to make it public in the "PORTS" tab, then clicked the port URL and added the extension needed `/api/activities/home` and was able to see the JSON data for the backend as show below:

 <p align="center">
 <img src="assets/port-JSON-data.png" width="500">